-The first thing you need to know when faced with a water shortage in the wild is where to go and what to do.
+When faced with a water shortage in the wild, the first thing you need to know is where to go and what to do.
 First, what type of water do you need?
 Is it potable water, rainwater, or both?
-If you're going to use potable water, you’ll want to make sure that the water source is free from contaminants.
+If you use potable water, you’ll want to ensure that the water source is free from contaminants.

-You can boil water in a metal container over a fire if you have one.
+If you have one, you can boil water in a metal container over a fire.
 If you do not have a metal container, you can still boil the water by building a fire pit and placing rocks around the fire’s edge.
 Boiling the water will kill bacteria and parasites that may be present.

 After boiling the water, you can add minerals to help improve its taste.
 These minerals include chlorine, calcium, magnesium, iron, sodium, potassium, and sulfur.

-The next step is to let the water cool down, and it will no longer be hot enough to burn you when the water is at room temperature.
+The next step is to let the water cool down; it will no longer be hot enough to burn you when the water is at room temperature.
 However, if you drink the water while it’s still warm, you risk getting sick.

-To distill water using a solar still, you must first build a shelter.
+It would be best to build a shelter to distill water using a solar still.
 A simple shelter can be built using two poles and a tarp.
 Once you have your shelter, you’ll need to gather all of the materials needed to create a solar still.
 These include a tarp, rain poncho, and bucket.

 When the sun shines on the poncho, it will absorb the sun’s energy and convert it into heat.
 The water will condense on top of the poncho as the heat increases.
 When the water has condensed enough, remove the bucket from the poncho and pour the purified water into another container.

 A survival straw is an inexpensive way to filter drinking water, and it works by filtering out particles larger than 0.45 microns.
-Survival straws work best in areas where the water is clear and contains little debris, and they don’t work well in murky water or if there are lots of large particles floating in the water.
+Survival straws work best in areas where the water is clear and contains little debris, and they don’t work well in murky water or if many large particles are floating in the water.

-To use this method, you need to find a place with a lot of sunlight.
-Also, you should look for a place that has a lot of hot rocks.
+To use this method, you must find a place with a lot of sunlight.
+Also, you should look for a place with many hot rocks.
 Place the hot rocks in the sun for a few hours until they get hot.
-Then put them in your water container and let them sit for about 30 minutes.
+Then, put them in your water container and let them sit for about 30 minutes.
 The water will start to boil and kill any bacteria or viruses.

 This method requires a reflective surface, a collector, and a storage container.
 To make a reflective surface, you can use anything that reflects the sun’s heat, including a metal roof, a white piece of fabric, or even a sheet of plywood.